 It has become apparent during the pandemic that cybercriminals escalate their attacks in the most uncertain and complex moments.
 In this high-risk technological age, the training of KYC personnel should not be left in the background.

-In addition, with our AML Screening and Monitoring tool, companies can easily perform Customer Due Diligence, Enhanced Due Diligence KYC procedures in accordance with all obligations.
+In addition, with our AML Screening and Monitoring tool, companies can easily perform Customer Due Diligence, and Enhanced Due Diligence KYC procedures in accordance with all obligations.
 All operations also provide Sanction Scanner with strong API support.
 With Sanction Scanner, scans can also be done in seconds via the web, API, or batch search.
 For detailed information, talk to us, or request a demo.